 - Students total combined enrollment (undergraduate and post-baccalaureate) for the semester may not exceed the following course load:

-- Fall or Spring - 15 credits or 5 courses, whichever is greater.
+- Fall or Spring: 15 credits or five courses, whichever is greater.

-- Summer - 12 credits or 4 courses, whichever is greater
+- Summer: 12 credits or four courses, whichever is greater

 - Students must complete the Petition for Post-Baccalaureate Course Work.

-- Students must receive approval by their college or school.
+- Students must receive approval from their college or school.

 All credit earned for courses numbered 5000 and above that do not satisfy requirements for student’s undergraduate degree cannot be considered for federal financial eligibility purposes.